This article contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you.

 - Works with Alexa for voice control and network status

-- Automatic security updates require no manual firmware management
+- Automatic security updates — no manual firmware management needed

 Cons

-- Advanced features like VLAN and detailed QoS require eero Plus subscription
+- Advanced QoS and content filtering require eero Plus subscription

-- No ethernet backhaul port — wired node-to-node connection not supported
+- No ethernet backhaul — wired node-to-node not supported on this model

 TP-Link Deco XE75 Pro (3-pack)